KazukiMaruo/2025_EMPRISE2/README.md

 ## Objective

 The objective of this project was to:
-- Explore electrophysiological representation (= EEG) of numerosity in infants.
+- Explore numerosity maps in dyscalculia.

 Methods:
-- 6 adults
+- 10 adults
+- 5 dyscalculia
-- EEG
+- fMRI
 - Psychopy
-- Multivariate decoding
+- Modeling approach

 Figures:
 ![Stimuli](images/exp_figure.jpg)